Gluten-Free Portland! Here are some of the Gluten-Free Restaurants and Bakeries in Portland, Oregon.

 I also washed everything down with Ground Breaker’s amazing hand crafted gluten-free beers.
 Ground Breaker is one of the MUST VISIT gluten-free restaurants while in Portland.

 For lunch the next day we ventured over to New Cascadia Traditional Bakery.
 Everything is gluten-free and they have TONS of dairy-free and vegan options.
 Yes, it’s another gluten-free restaurant on our list of the best gluten-free restaurants in Portland.
+This is probably the best gluten-free pizza in Portland, too.

 Pictured above on the left are their bagels (photo courtesy of my friend Michelle from My Gluten-Free Kitchen), which are not only amazing, they’re also gluten-free and vegan.
 While at New Cascadia I enjoyed gluten-free pizza, a coconut chai tea latte, and I finished off my lunch with a cream filled sandwich cookie.